IntelligentServiceLab/BPMN-Plus-Plus/README.md

 This project is abut BPMN properties extension , and based on BPMN.js and Vue implementation.
 The project has been deployed on a cloud server.
-[Click here to access it.](http://124.71.159.213:10086/bpmn-plus)Specific initialization is shown as follow:
+[Click here to access it.](http://124.71.159.213:10086/bpmn-plus) Specific initialization is shown as follow:

 ![](https://raw.githubusercontent.com/SongChaotian/bpmn-plus/main/screenshoot/001.png)

 ## Extension description:

 - The following extensions are based on [bpmn.io](https://bpmn.io/).
-- The content of the extension is saved in the model file with XML format.
+- The content of the extension is saved in a model file with XML format.

 ## Extension requirements :

-1. An element property panel is provided to support the following extension functionalities.
-Clicking an element displays its corresponding properties.
+1. An element attribute panel is provided to support the following extension functionalities.
+Clicking an element displays its corresponding attributes.